KabalMcBlade/Ion/README.md

 The controls in this demo test are:
 * Hold left mouse button in order to rotate the object
-* Hold right mouse button in order to pan right or left and up or down the camera
+* Hold right mouse button in order to pan right or left and up or down the object
 * Use the mouse wheel to go toward or far away the object
 * Press R to auto rotate the model
 * Press B to toggle a fancy bounding box

-For the PBR test there are other control, but you can read directly on the console shell
+To Debug PBR (this works just with the 7th test for now because is the only one using the PBR shader)
+* Press 1, 2 or 3 to change the active value between esposure, gamma or prefiltered cube mip levels
+* Press Q or Z to increment or decrement the selected values

 ## Important